-Dr. Smith leads the EM residency at BrownEM, recognized as one of the top training programs in the country.
+Dr. Smith is a former director of the EM residency at Brown, recognized as one of the top training programs in the country, and now leads all GME programming in our health system.
 She is a CORD Distinguished Educator, and has served in multiple national leadership positions in ACEP, CORD, and SAEM.
 She currently serves on the Boards of Directors of CORD, RI ACEP, and BrownEM.
 She is adjunct faculty at the ACEP Teaching Fellowship, is involved in emergency medicine advocacy, and is a mentor to medical students, residents, fellows, and faculty.

 Andrew Musits, MD, MS

-Dr. Musits holds key roles in education and curriculum development.
+Dr. Musits holds key roles in education and curriculum develop-ment.
 He directs EM resident simulation and the Medical Simulation Fellowship.
 Dr. Musits holds a Master of Science in Medical Education from The University of Pittsburgh where he completed a Fellowship in Medical Education and Simulation in conjunction with The Winter Institute for Simulation, Education, and Research (WISER).
-Dr. Musits’ passion is improving patient care and patient safety through innovative and engaging education for clinicians at all levels.
+Dr. Musits’ passion is improving patient care and patient safety through innovative and engaging education for clinicians.

 Linda Brown, MD, MSCE

-Recently named Vice Chair for Pediatric Emergency Medicine, Dr. Brown is a simulation and resuscitation expert, and is the Director of the Lifespan Medical Simulation Center.
+In addition to being Vice Chair for Pediatric Emergency Medicine, Dr. Brown is a simulation and resuscitation expert, and is a past Director of the Lifespan Medical Simulation Center.
 She holds a master of science degree in clinical epidemiology from the University of Pennsylvania.
-Her current research interests include improving medical education through high-fidelity simulation, and the use of simulation to educate pre-hospital providers and community practitioners.
+Her research interests include improving medical education through high-fidelity simulation, and the use of simulation to educate pre-hospital providers and community practitioners.
 She is active in INSPIRE, an international collaboration simulation research network.